 For testing electronic brake systems under realistic operating conditions, dSPACE offers test benches with real brake system components.Test Benches with Motion Platforms

 Test benches can also include a motion platform to stimulate the ECU’s integrated sensors and actuators.
-These systems allow for the stimulation of acceleration sensors and yaw rate sensors that cannot be accessed otherwise.Radar Test Bench
+These systems allow for the stimulation of acceleration sensors and yaw rate sensors that cannot be accessed otherwise.Radar Test Benches

 For testing electric motor controllers and power electronics, dSPACE offers ready-to-use simulation solutions for the complete range of electric vehicle drives, specifically tailored for HIL simulation at power level.